juampe/base-cabal/README.md

  * Build with Github action in 12896s
  * Build with amd64 12VCPU 32GMEM 50GSSD in 7045s
 * Phase 2 Build ghc 8.10.2 compatible with state-of-the-art qemu for multi architecture CI/CD
- * Avoid the qemu "hLock: invalid argument (Invalid argument)" problem (free of OFD Locking)
  * Unable to use Github action due to service limitations
  * Build with amd64 12VCPU 32GMEM 50GSSD in 26513s
 * Phase 3 Bulid Cardano 1.25.1
  * Unable to use Github action due to service limitations
+ * Unable to use qemu with amd64 due to ghc-pkg OFD hLock
- * Build with amd64 12VCPU 32GMEM 50GSSD in 26513s
+ * Build with arm64v8 Gravitron

-# Build your own container.
+# Build your own container. 🏗️
 From a ubuntu:groovy prepare for docker buildx multiarch environment
 ```
 apt-get update